maueroats/nsml-documents/hosting/written-script.md

 * (If the room has a visible clock.)
 I will give you a warning when five minutes remain.
 * When you turn your paper over, print your name and school name legibly in the space provided.
 * You may begin.

-## Recommended Changes

-The basic league parameters for all calculators are:

-* Calculators must be battery or solar powered.
-* Calculators can not have printouts.